Gdoc/Admin

 In many countries, marriage rates are declining

-For the US we have data on marriage rates going back to the start of the 20th century.
+For the US we have data on marriage rates going back to the late 19th century.
 This lets us see when the decline started, and trace the influence of social and economic changes during the process.

 The chart also shows that in comparison to other rich countries, the US has had particularly high historical marriage rates.
-But in terms of changes over time, the trend looks similar for other rich countries.
-The UK and Australia, for example, have also seen marriage rates declining for decades, and are currently at the lowest point in recorded history.
+But in recent decades, marriage rates have decreased in almost all countries.

 Marriages across cohorts have declined